vaidya-apoorva/bayesian-ai-image-attribution/README.md

 4. **Model loading errors**:
    - Verify model files are present in `models/` directories
+   - For AEROBLADE: KDE models are organized in `generator_kdes/`
+   - For SReC: Compression models are in `SReC/models/`
    - Check file permissions and disk space

+5. **Output file organization**:
+   - Results are automatically organized into appropriate subdirectories
+   - AEROBLADE: outputs to `results/` and `visualisation/`
+   - SReC: outputs organized by type in `results/performance/`, `results/histograms/`, etc.

 ## Citation